Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Medicines may be given to make you feel more relaxed or to reduce anxiety that causes a panic attack.
 Some medicines are taken only when you are having a panic attack.
 Other medicines can be taken to prevent panic attacks.

 - A behavior therapist can help you learn to control how your body responds to stressful situations.
-He may also teach you ways to relax your muscles and slow your breathing during a panic attack.
-He may teach you ways to assure yourself that the panic attack will not get worse.
-You may also learn ways to prevent or stop hyperventilation.
+He or she may also teach you ways to relax your muscles and slow your breathing during a panic attack.

 - Exposure therapy is used to help you change your reaction to triggers.
 You are exposed to your panic attack triggers in small amounts.
 The amount of exposure is slowly increased until it no longer triggers a panic attack.